gagandeep/Web-Architecture-Evolution/Chapter0.md

 **Memory**: Mechanical memory from the Z1 and Z2 (64 words, 32 bit)
 **Power consumption**: (about) 4 kW

 That was incredible machine of its time.
 The memory of Z4 was mechinical in nature i.e. punch tape.
-Z3 and Z4 were Turing Complete computers.
+Z3 and Z4 were Turing Complete machines.

 ### 3. Digital Computers